Kings-Indian/Rotating-Platforms/README.md

 - PCB design files (if applicable)

 ## Getting Started
-1. Review the BOM.csv file for component sourcing
+1. Review the BOM.csv file for component sourcing (electronics only)
+2. Source 3D printing filament separately for platform components
-2. 3D print the platform components
+3. 3D print the platform components
-3. Assemble the mechanical system
+4. Assemble the mechanical system
-4. Wire the electrical components according to wiring_diagram.md
+5. Wire the electrical components according to wiring_diagram.md
-5. Upload control code to ESP32
+6. Upload control code to ESP32
-6. Test and calibrate the system
+7. Test and calibrate the system
-7. Charge the NiMH battery pack before first use
+8. Charge the NiMH battery pack before first use

 ## License
 This project is licensed under the terms specified in the LICENSE file.